bacoords/bc-recipe-calculator/README.md

 ## License

-This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v2 or later.

 ## Support